h3xstream/waf-workshop/website/docs/03-lab.md

     or (ascii (substring((select password from users limit 1,1) ,1 ,1 ))) = 70 or'1'='2
     ```

 > With this SQL syntax, we are targeting the field `password` from the table `users`.
-The function substring is used to extract one character at the time and comparing it to an ascii value (`70` in the example).
+The function substring is used to extract one character at the time and compare it to an ascii value (`70` in the example).

 ## Scripting

-Once you have working request that is producing an oracle (binary response based on the matching content).
+Once you have a working request that is producing an oracle (binary response based on the matching content).
 It is possible to script an attack to extract the complete content of any database tables.